 [Cont’d from Part 1] … A slough oh so green and inviting when observed from a bird’s-eye view, but be foolish enough to approach it and the phrase ‘land in trouble’ assumes real meaning.

 Adults will do, too, of course, in fact, whatever moves.
 Anything will do.
-Fueled by the destruction of others, by the submission of everything he embraces, he seeks out livelihoods, life to crush and fester through.
-He is the slough himself, and the slough is he, they are one, they and all those who declaim ‘no, do not go looking for trouble in places you shouldn’t.’
+Fueled by the destruction of others, by the submission of everything he embraces, he seeks out livelihoods, life to crush and nibble, substrate through which to fester.
+He is the slough himself, and the slough is he, they are one, they and those who declaim ‘no, don’t go looking for trouble in places you shouldn’t.’

-The rot that eats through the living fabric of this world has an agenda, and it relies on lulling everyone into contentment …
+The rot that eats through the living fabric of this world has an agenda, and it relies on lulling us into contentment …

 Part 3 to follow